Dustin21/Aritzia/Week1_Intro/README.md

 Data wrangling is the process of transforming and mapping data from one "raw" data form into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics and visualization.
 Ultimately, we want to answer business questions quickly and efficiently or turn data into a format that can be inputted into a Tableau visualization.

 We can pull what we need from the data using simple operators.
-For instance,
+For instance, `my.data.frame[row index, column index]` will extract the particular row and column combination from the data.frame.
+Let's give it a try:

 ```r